 Learning Outcomes

-From a Master's in Public Health, you'll gain strong familiarity with topics and disciplines such as biostatistics, epidemiology, health inequality and health promotion.
+Students gain strong familiarity with topics and disciplines such as biostatistics, epidemiology, health inequality and health promotion.
 You may also develop skills in other areas such as health management, leadership and statistical analysis.

 - Understands epidemiological principles underpinning disease prevention and control